aliceC119/circle/README.md

    + Epic 2: Adding and liking or disliking Posts
    + Epic 3: Adding and liking ot disliking VideoPosts
    + Epic 4: The Posts Page
-   + Epic 5: The Post Page
+   + Epic 5: The Post/Video Post Page
-   + Epic 6: The VideoPost Page
-   + Epic 7: The Comment Page
+   + Epic 6: The Comment Page
-   + Epic 8: Adding and deleting a comment on a Post
-   + Epic 9: Adding and deleting a comment on a VideoPost
+   + Epic 7: Adding and deleting a comment on a Post/ VideoPost
-   + Epic 10: The Profile Page
+   + Epic 8: The Profile Page
-   + Epic 11: Followers and following
+   + Epic 9: Followers and following
-   + Epic 12: Copy a link for a Post
-   + Epic 13: Copy a link for a VideoPost
+   + Epic 10: Copy a link for a Post/ VideoPost